Posted on :: Tags: ,

 Guarded recursion via fix

-def fix : (Parser ⟨ge, always⟩ α → Parser ⟨ge, always⟩ α) → Parser ⟨ge, always⟩ α
+def fix : ((self : Parser ⟨ge, always⟩ α) → Parser ⟨ge, always⟩ α) → Parser ⟨ge, always⟩ α

-An example: a parser for a balanced parenthesis group (e.g. (), (()), (()())):
+Let's look at an example: a parser for a balanced parenthesis group (e.g. (), (()), (()())):

 def group : Parser conditional Unit :=

-fix fun rec => gdo
+fix fun self => gdo

-char '('
+char '(' -- always consumes

 char ')'